 Choose the Degree Type You Need

 Surgical tech programs commonly take between 12 and 24 months to complete.
-Certificate programs offer the quickest times to graduation – and to your place in the hospital.
+Certificate programs offer the quickest times to graduation.
 Associate degrees take 24 months because of their combined general education and core courses.
 Both credentials are accepted by employers and fetch similar salaries.
 Ultimately, the best surgical tech program for you depends largely upon whether you want to jumpstart your career or build a solid foundation for advancing your education.

 Determine Entrance Criteria